kkdey/wave-sfa/README.md

 # wave-sfa
-This repository is aimed at applying wavelet transform for driving topic models and sparse factor analysis with ordered variables.
+This repository is aimed at applying wavelet transform for driving topic models and sparse factor analysis withordered variables.